Farama-Foundation/MicroRTS-Py/README.md

 Before diving into the code, we highly recommend reading the preprint of our paper: [Gym-μRTS: Toward Affordable Deep Reinforcement Learning Research in Real-time Strategy Games](https://arxiv.org/abs/2105.13807).

-### Depreciation note
+### Depreciation notes

-Note that the experiments in the technical paper above are done with [`gym_microrts==0.3.2`](https://github.com/vwxyzjn/gym-microrts/tree/v0.3.2).
+1. Note that the experiments in the technical paper above are done with [`gym_microrts==0.3.2`](https://github.com/vwxyzjn/gym-microrts/tree/v0.3.2).
 As we move forward beyond `v0.4.x`, we are planning to deprecate UAS despite its better performance in the paper.
 This is because UAS has a more complex implementation and makes it really difficult to incorporate selfplay or imitation learning in the future.
+2. [v0.6.1](https://github.com/Farama-Foundation/MicroRTS-Py/releases/tag/v0.6.1) is the last version in which wall/terrain observations were not present in state tensors.
+As of December 2023, every state observation has an extra channel encoding the presence of walls, and models trained before this will therefore no longer be compatible with code in the `master` branch.
+Such models should use the code from `v0.6.1` instead.